1871fotc/fotc/docs/walks/jewish-trail.md

 ???
 Example "Directions"

-    The third grave after the SHEMOTH grave and in the rear row is that of
+    The third grave after the SHEMOTH grave and in the rear row is that of...

 ## E. S. Meyers <small>3‑22‑22</small>